kipkirui63/premium/backend_updates.md

-# Backend Updates for Monthly/Yearly Subscription Plans
+# Backend Updates for Monthly/Yearly Subscription Plans - COMPLETED ✓

+## Status: All Django Backend Files Created and Integrated

+The Django backend files have been successfully created in the `crisp_backend/` directory with full support for monthly and yearly subscription plans.

 ## Updated Models